PROGRAMS

 We believe in play and experimentation.
 We believe in community and the importance of gathering.
 We believe in place-making and the urgency of continually examining how we relate to each other and the world through storytelling.

-To Ocean Ana Rising it is the development of boldly relevant live storytelling such that we spark critical conversations, consider possibilities for change, and deepen our celebration of life as it is illuminated in the theater.
+Ocean Ana Rising specializes in the development of boldly relevant live storytelling that sparks critical conversations, helps people consider possibilities for change, and deepens our celebration of life through theater.

 GATHERING RITES is a series of socially-engaged art and culture events and activities (WORKSHOPS & COMMUNITY PROVOCATIONS) culminating in two theatrical productions developed by Ocean Ana Rising, Inc. (OAR) - Gypsy and the Bully Door and Waafrika 1-2-3: A Queerly Scripted African Fantasia